Consider The Following Three Systems Of Linear Equations

 −x + 2y + z = 3

 With three dimensions, each equation defines a plane.
-Here's the thing — when the normals of these planes are linearly independent, the planes meet at a single point.
-Row reduction of the augmented matrix quickly produces x = 2, y = 1, z = 3.
-This precise intersection is common in circuit analysis, where currents and voltages must obey multiple loop and node rules at once.
+That said, when the normals of these planes are linearly independent, the planes meet at a single point.
+Still, this precise intersection is common in circuit analysis, where currents and voltages must obey multiple loop and node rules at once.
+Practically speaking, row reduction of the augmented matrix quickly produces x = 2, y = 1, z = 3.
 The existence of one solution signals a well-posed design that can be implemented without ambiguity.

 System 3: Inconsistent and Dependent Cases